jamf/NetSUS/docs/getting_started.md

 4. Type "y" to proceed.

-5. Go to `https://myhostname.local/webadmin` to access the NetSUS server web application.
-Once the NetSUS server is installed, it is recommended that you log in to the web application and change all usernames and passwords associated with the server.
+5. Go to `https://myhostname.local/webadmin` to access the NetSUSLP web application.
+Once the NetSUSLP is installed, it is recommended that you log in to the web application and change all usernames and passwords associated with the server.
 For more information, see [Accounts](accounts.md).

-## Setting Up the NetSUS Server as an Appliance
+## Setting Up the NetSUSLP as an Appliance
-To set up the NetSUS server as an appliance, import the OVA file for the NetSUS server into a virtualization software product.
+To set up the NetSUSLP as an appliance, import the OVA file for the NetSUSLP into a virtualization software product.
 This creates an Ubuntu VM with no services configured.
-The first time you power on the VM, the URL for the NetSUS server web application appears in the console.
+The first time you power on the VM, the URL for the NetSUSLP web application appears in the console.

-Once the NetSUS server is set up as an appliance, it is recommended that you log in to the web application and change all usernames and passwords associated with the server.
+Once the NetSUSLP is set up as an appliance, it is recommended that you log in to the web application and change all usernames and passwords associated with the server.
 For more information, see [Accounts](accounts.md).